The hundred highest mountains in Washington (aka the Bulgers) is the premiere peakbagging objective in the

 -Develop skills with a chainsaw and axe.
 West-side roads are generally not cleared in winter and can require lots of sawing and axing to make them passable for a snowmobile.

 -Attempt the peak in the winter.
 Even after the best planning, I’ve found about a third of the time I am not successful on my first winter attempt.
-I’ve had skis break in half, snowmobile issues, car flat tires, routefinding trouble, bad weather come in, bad snow conditions, speed slower than expected, rock too icy to take pitons or cams, police stop me from clearing roads, unexpected forest fire closure orders extended into winter, unstable snow, boat motor issues, and more.
+I’ve had skis break in half, snowmobile issues, car flat tires, routefinding trouble, bad weather come in, bad snow conditions, speed slower than expected, rock too icy to take pitons or cams, police stop me from logging out roads (!), unexpected forest fire closure orders extended into winter, unstable snow, boat motor issues, boat oar lock issues, and more.
 But I generally learn something and have a better chance on my next winter attempt.

 I am following a few rules for the Winter Bulgers project: